 Moving to Singapore from USA and UK

-A former British colony, Singapore is is rated one of the best economies for business in the world, which is why it is such a popular destination for expat workers from USA and UK.
+A former British colony, Singapore is rated one of the best economies for business in the world, which is why it is such a popular destination for expat workers from USA and UK.
 You will easily meet new friends here, and if you move with family, education is great.
 However, the downside is that the costs of renting and buying a property in Singapore is higher.
+It is also one of the safest countries in the world for expats.

 In general, yes.
 The cost of living can be high in Singapore.
-The Economist’s Worldwide Cost of Living Report 2020 ranked this city as the world’s fourth most expensive.
+The Economist Intelligence Unit Worldwide Cost of Living 2021 report lists Singapore as the second most expensive city in the world.

 Making sure your outgoings match up with your salary and expat relocation package is therefore often a key step.
 Also, check out this list of places that pay you for moving there.